delnouty/Dash-Vis-Car-Sales/README.md

     + No Inheritance or Polymorphism: OOP concepts like inheritance, encapsulation, and polymorphism are not used here.
 The app is built using Dash components (which themselves might be object-oriented internally), but the app code is not structured in an OOP way.
     + Declarative Approach: Dash components (e.g., html.Div, dcc.Dropdown) are used declaratively, and their behavior is managed through functions, not through creating objects or class hierarchies.

+## Which kind of solution was used?

+This Dash app can be considered a full-stack solution for creating interactive web applications, albeit with certain limitations.

+### Full-Stack Aspects:
+#### Frontend:

+The app generates an interactive user interface using Dash components (based on HTML, CSS, and JavaScript under the hood).
+It includes interactive dropdowns, graphs, and layouts, making it a dynamic frontend.
+Plotly is used to create interactive data visualizations, which are rendered in the browser.

+#### Backend:

+Dash runs on Flask, a Python web framework, which acts as the server-side backend.
+It processes requests, handles routing, and manages the logic behind the app, such as updating the charts based on user input.
+Data processing and filtering are done using pandas on the backend before sending the results to the frontend for visualization.
+Data Layer:

+The app loads data from a CSV file using pandas, and manipulates it in-memory to generate various statistics and visualizations.
+If integrated with a database (e.g., SQL, NoSQL), it could handle persistent storage as part of the data layer.

+#### Limitations:
+* Backend Complexity: While this app has a backend (Flask), it is relatively lightweight and limited to serving the app and processing data.
+It lacks more complex backend features like user authentication, advanced APIs, or business logic found in larger full-stack applications.
+* Database: The current app reads from a static CSV file rather than from a dynamic database.
+For a true full-stack solution, you might want to integrate it with a database for more robust data handling.

+In summary, the app can be considered a simple full-stack solution where both the frontend and backend are integrated within the same codebase, but it could be expanded to support more advanced full-stack features like databases or user management.